 What is the "You've made the 9.68-billionth search" scam?

 "You've made the 9.68-billionth search" is a scam, displayed by various deceptive websites.
-The scheme claims users have been selected to win a gift of gratitude.
-At the time of research this scam redirected to the Google search engine; however, it may redirect to other webpages that can make a variety of requests/demands of users.
-Usually, scams of this type are created for the purpose of phishing.
-Therefore, by trusting the "You've made the 9.68-billionth search" scheme, users trust can be abused in different ways.
-Typically, users access such sites via redirects caused by intrusive ads or by PUAs (Potentially Unwanted Applications), already installed onto the system.
+The scheme claims that users have been selected to win a gift of gratitude.
+At the time of research, this scam redirected to the Google search engine, however, it might also redirect to other web pages that can make a variety of requests/demands of users.

 |Name||"You've made the 9.68-billionth search" pop-up|

 |Fake Claim||Scam claims visitors have won a gift of gratitude|